Act 2 Scene 2 Romeo And Juliet Quotes

 Q: What is the significance of the balcony in Act 2 Scene 2?

 A: The balcony symbolizes the physical and social distance between Romeo and Juliet.
-It represents the obstacles they must overcome to be together.
+Because of that, it represents the obstacles they must overcome to be together.
 Juliet is literally elevated above Romeo, emphasizing her position in the Capulet household and the power dynamics at play.

 Q: Why is Juliet's "What's in a name?" speech so famous?